9 Tips to Help You Prepare for Income Tax Filing Online

 Decide who will prepare and file your taxes

 If you had major changes in your life in 2022 — maybe you got married or divorced, started your own business or had to claim unemployment benefits — your taxes will be more complicated.
-As a result, you might need to hire a CPA or other tax professional to prepare and file your taxes.
+As a result, you might need to consider hiring a CPA or other tax professional or file online tax return yourself.

 Just don’t wait until the calendar flips to April to make that decision because it could end up costing you.